justlark/fanjam/README.md

-# sparklefish
+# FanJam

-Sparklefish is the codename for a yet-to-be-named app designed for con organizers and attendees to make organizing and navigating cons easier.
+FanJam is an app that makes organizing conventions easier.
+Con organizers have a shared dashboard where they can schedule panels, assign rooms, and make announcements, and that information is shared with attendees in real time via a web app.

 ## Stack